mackadamian/mailbeez-documentation/pages/03.documentation/10.tutorials/01.pro-template-coupons/default.en.md

 In simulation mode, coupons can be deleted in their respective modules with the structure appearing button.
 Alternatively, you can use the delete function in `MailBeez > Configuration > Certificate` .

-### Deleting old Coupons
+### Deleting old coupons

 Over time, thousands of coupons will be generated.
 Under `MailBeez > Configuration > Coupon Engine` contains a handy "cleanup" function to delete expired coupons.

 ### Find coupons